Credit Cards Travel Credit Cards

 Amex and Chase allow you to convert your flexible points into airline miles and hotel points in the loyalty programs of multiple airline and hotel transfer partners.
 Transfers allow you to book reservations for a potentially higher value than you would get by booking travel using your points like cash.

 The table below shows the current travel partners for each program.
 You'll notice some overlap, but the majority of the partners are exclusive to each card issuer.
 Many travelers pick the flexible points they want to earn based on their favorite airline and hotel loyalty brands.
-For example, if you prefer the World of Hyatt program, Chase is a good option.
-But Amex makes more sense for Hilton Honors members.
+For example, I often fly Southwest and United, so Chase is more attractive to me.
+But Amex may make more sense if you are, say, a member of Delta and Hilton Honors rewards programs.

 Amex Chase